-Participation in Government (Honors)
+Participation in Government Honors Dual

-Grade 12, 1/2 year, 1/2 credit, Factor 9, Course #2124H
+Grade 12, 1/2 year, 1/2 credit, Factor 9, Course #2124H, DCC Course #GOV121 (3 DCC credits)

 This course deals with the philosophy, structure, functions and processes of our national government.
 Topics include the methods of political and historical analysis, the machinery of government, the political process and political behavior.
 Historical events and personalities in American politics will be used to illustrate the issues and processes of American government.
 The Participation in Government course will conclude with a locally developed department wide examination.